apache/doris/docs/en/docs/sql-manual/sql-functions/string-functions/substr.md

 `VARCHAR substr(VARCHAR content, INT start, INT length)`

 Find a substring, return the part of the string described by the first parameter starting from start and having a length of len.
 The index of the first letter is 1.
+If the parameters contain a NULL value, the function will always return NULL.
+If only two parameters are provided, with the sole integer parameter being "start," the function will return the portion to the right of "start."

 ### example